 The Imitrex STATdose pen is a reusable autoinjector pen that’s used to give an injection from a single-dose prefilled syringe cartridge.
 Cartridges for the pen come in strengths of 4 mg and 6 mg.

-When treating migraine, your dosage will depend on the form of Imitrex you use.
+When treating migraine episodes, your dosage will depend on the form of Imitrex you use.

 Oral dosage

-To treat migraine with Imitrex tablets taken by mouth, your doctor may prescribe a dose of 25 mg, 50 mg, or 100 mg.
+To treat migraine with Imitrex oral tablets, your doctor may prescribe a dose of 25 mg, 50 mg, or 100 mg.

-If your first dose doesn’t fully relieve your migraine, or your migraine comes back, you can take a second dose.
+If your first dose doesn’t fully relieve your migraine symptoms, or your migraine symptoms come back, you can take a second dose.
 The second dose should be taken at least 2 hours after your first dose.
-Imitrex tablets may also be used if your migraine returns after an initial Imitrex injection.
+You may also use Imitrex tablets if your migraine symptoms return after an initial Imitrex injection.

-If your migraine doesn’t improve at all with your first dose, don’t take a second dose without talking with your doctor first.
+If your migraine symptoms do not improve at all with your first dose, do not take a second dose without talking with your doctor first.

-Don’t take more than 200 mg of Imitrex tablets in 24 hours.
-If you’re taking Imitrex tablets after an Imitrex injection, don’t take more than 100 mg in 24 hours.
+Do not take more than 200 mg of Imitrex tablets in a 24-hour period.
+If you’re taking Imitrex tablets after an Imitrex injection, do not take more than 100 mg in a 24-hour period.

 Injection dosage

-To treat a migraine attack, your doctor may prescribe a dose of 1 mg to 6 mg of Imitrex given by subcutaneous injection.
+To treat a migraine episode, your doctor may prescribe a dose of 4 mg to 6 mg of Imitrex given by subcutaneous injection.
 (This is an injection under the skin.)

-If your first dose doesn’t fully relieve your migraine, or your migraine comes back, you can take a second dose.
+If your first dose doesn’t fully relieve your migraine symptoms, or your symptoms come back, you can take a second dose.
 The second dose should be taken at least 1 hour after your first dose.

-If your migraine doesn’t improve at all with your first dose, don’t take a second dose without talking with your doctor first.
+If your migraine symptoms do not improve at all with your first dose, do not take a second dose without talking with your doctor first.

-Don’t take more than 12 mg of Imitrex given by injection within 24 hours.
+Do not take more than 12 mg of Imitrex given by injection in a 24-hour period.

-(Imitrex tablets may also be used if your migraine returns after an initial Imitrex injection.
-If you’re taking Imitrex tablets after an Imitrex injection, don’t take more than 100 mg in 24 hours.)
+Imitrex tablets may also be used if your migraine symptoms return after an initial Imitrex injection.
+If you’re taking Imitrex tablets after an Imitrex injection, do not take more than 100 mg in a 24-hour period.

 Dosage for cluster headaches